xor3n/xor-zsh-theme/README.md

 add a variation where the current directory isn't shown if you are in the home directory

 more colors

 make the git prompt info thing look cool(er)

-add a gif of this readme
+add a gif to this readme

-think of a RPROMPT that doesn't say something stupid like "take your meds schizo, t. hostname"
+think of a better RPROMPT that doesn't say something stupid like "take your meds schizo, t. hostname"

 make this readme better

-add contributing guidelines
+add contributing guidelines (implying anyone will help me)

 *maybe* add the ZSH_THEME_GIT_PROMPT_DIRTY and ZSH_THEME_GIT_PROMPT_CLEAN info thing if i can get it to not look stupid

+the "››" arrow thing looks dumb with a lot of fonts so make a variant where it uses the "»" this thing or greater than symbol or